 The Allman/Neville/Pitchell Show at the Kate

-Local companies that regularly appear at the Kate include:
+Local organizations that regularly partner with the Kate include:

-The Chestnut Hill Concert Series, Salt Marsh Opera, Small Town Concert Series, The Saybrook Stage Company, and Eastern Connecticut Ballet
+Community Music School, Chestnut Hill Concert Series, Oddfellows Playhouse, Salt Marsh Opera, Small Town Concert Series, The Saybrook Stage Company, Vista Life Innovations, and Eastern Connecticut Ballet.